primitiveshaun/primitivestuff/README.md

 # Primitive Stuff for Frontity
-A Frontity Theme and Block Components for WordPress as a Headless CMS.
+Homelands of the Primitive Theme and Components for Frontity / WordPress as a Headless CMS.

 ![](https://raw.githubusercontent.com/primitiveshaun/primitivestuff/master/img/punky.png)